Azure/aksArc/.github/ISSUE_TEMPLATE/bug_report.md

 **Collect log files**
--	From a PowerShell Admin window run Collect-AKSHCILogs
+- From a PowerShell Admin window run **Collect-AksHciLogs**
+- If you are running into issues with the deployment wizard in Windows Admin Center, run **Get-SMEUILogs.ps1** from the machine hosting Windows Admin Center.”